rokaskasperavicius/BP2-Cellular-automaton/README.md

 ## Setup process
 1. Install git (https://git-scm.com/downloads).
 2. Setup SSH access (ask Rokas because this is a bit complicated) (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent, https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-3. In the terminal do `git clone git@github.com:rokaskasperavicius/BP2-Cellular-automaton.git` - this clones the repository on your local machine.
+3. In the terminal (command prompt for windows) do `git clone git@github.com:rokaskasperavicius/BP2-Cellular-automaton.git` - this clones the repository on your local machine.
 4. Open the project using your IDE.

 ## Git commands